Tricia Deed offers proven business suggestions based on her experience.

 Your working hats will include:

-- Owner.
-Take overall responsibility for everything that concerns your school.
+- Owner: Responsibility for everything that concerns your school.

-- Contract writer.
-Make customers understand the prices and payment programs for performances, classes, and other things.
+- Contract writer: Prices and payment programs for performances, classes, and other special events.

-- Collector.
-Sometimes you may have to collect for services delivered.
-This situation can usually be avoided by writing a good contract which includes prices and refund policies.
+- Collector: Minimize collections by writing a contract which includes prices and refund policies.

-- Accountant and bookkeeper.
-Do as much as you can, but hire a professional accountant to prepare taxes.
+- Accountant and bookkeeper: Do your own bookkeeping, but hire a professional accountant to prepare taxes.

 - Planner.
 Plan every day, so you can keep your working goals on target.

-- Costumer and prop designer: Know the appropriate costuming and props needed for performances.
+- Costumers and prop designer: Knowledge of appropriate costuming and props needed for performances.